 Jessica said, I met with them (Trent and Jake’s speech therapists) one time and over one lunch we decided that we were going to start a new organization that was for all families and children with exceptional needs and we were going to help them in any way that we could and offer as many specialist and services as we possibly could.”

-Kristen, a Co-Founder of Collaborative Corner said, “..we have a multitude of services that we offer.
+Kristen who is a co-founder of Collaborative Corner said, “..we have a multitude of services that we offer.
 We offer a ground of expert panelists in each of their fields.
 We offer a panel of speech therapists, feeding therapists, physical therapist, occupational therapists, ASL teachers, behavioral therapists, and IEP advocates.”

 She added, “With these panelists, families can email these panelists directly their questions at no cost; any questions pertaining to their child..so, they have access to us and we will respond to them within 24 hours about their questions.”